dr-leo/pandaSDMX/doc/roadmap.rst

 - pandasdmx.api.Request._resources only contains a small subset of: https://ec.europa.eu/eurostat/web/sdmx-web-services/rest-sdmx-2.1 (see "NOT SUPPORTED OPERATIONS"); provide the rest.

-- Get a set of API keys for testing UNESCO and encrypt them for use in CI: https://docs.travis-ci.com/user/encryption-keys/

 - Serialize :class:`Message` objects SDMX-CSV (simplest), -JSON, or -ML (most complex).

 - Use the `XML Schema <https://en.wikipedia.org/wiki/XML_Schema_(W3C)>`_ definitions of SDMX-ML to validate messages and snippets.

-- Check for functionality of pysdmx_ (direct ancestor of pandaSDMX) and sdmx.py_ (distinct); ensure pandaSDMX offers a superset of these features.

 - SOAP APIs.
 Currently only REST APIs are supported.
   This would allow access to, e.g., a broader set of :ref:`IMF` data.